Virtual Studio Technology: History

 VST 3.5 came out in February 2011.
 Changes included note expression, which provides extensive articulation information in individual note events in a polyphonic arrangement.
 According to Steinberg, this supports performance flexibility and a more natural playing feel.

 In October 2011, Celemony Software and PreSonus released Audio Random Access (ARA), an extension for audio plug-in interfaces, such as VST, allowing greater integration between audio plug-ins and DAW software.

 In September, 2013, Steinberg discontinued maintenance of the VST 2 SDK.
 In December, Steinberg stopped distributing the SDK.
 The higher versions are continued.

 VST 3.6.7 came out in March, 2017.
 It includes a preview version of VST3 for Linux platform, the VST3 part of the SDK gets a dual license: "Proprietary Steinberg VST3" or the "Open-source GPLv3".

+VST 3.8.0, released in October 2025, changed the licensing to open source under an MIT license.

 VST plugins

 There are three types of VST plugins: